Routing Policies

 Match-Type Regular Expression

 Regular expressions (short regex) are a way to define patterns which can be very useful in searching and replacing a sequence of characters within a string.
-With RBFS policies, regex can be used as a match-type for most attribute type, e.g., IP prefixes, communities, as-path, etc.
+With RBFS policies, regex can be used as a match-type for most attribute type, e.g., IP prefixes, communities, large-communities, extended communities, and as-path.

 A regex pattern uses a few special purpose characters: